KaranHirani/Week-9-Assignment/README.md

 ## A summary of the data collected: number of attacks, number of malware samples, etc:

-This data is included in the json file, which can be found at the following <a href = "">link</a>
+This data is included in the json file, which can be found at the following <a href = "https://github.com/KaranHirani/Week-9-Assignment/blob/master/session.json">link</a>.
+I had about 868 attack hits.
+Details for each attack can be found in json file.

 ## Any unresolved questions raised by the data collected: